giantswarm/prometheus-rules/.github/pull_request_template.md

 Before adding a new alerting rule into this repository you should consider creating an SLO rules instead.
 SLO helps you both increase the quality of your monitoring and reduce the alert noise.

-* How to creat a SLO rule: https://github.com/giantswarm/sloth-rules#how-to-create-a-slo
+* How to create a SLO rule: https://github.com/giantswarm/sloth-rules#how-to-create-a-slo
 * Documentation: https://intranet.giantswarm.io/docs/monitoring/slo-alerting/

 ---